-The Go8’s Chair is Professor Ian Jacobs of UNSW Sydney.
+The Go8’s Chair is Professor Mark Scott AO, Vice-Chancellor and President, The University of Sydney.

 In world rankings Go8 universities are consistently the highest ranked in Australia.
 Seven of the Go8’s members are in the world’s top 100 universities and all Go8 members are ranked in the world’s top 150 universities; in the Academic Ranking of World Universities (ARWU) from Shanghai Jiao Tong University, the Times Higher Education Rankings (THES) and the QS World University Rankings (QS).

 The Go8 receives 71 per cent of Australian Competitive Grant (Category 1) funding and had the largest proportion of research fields rated at 4 or 5 (‘above’ or ‘well above’ world standard) in the latest Excellence for Research Australia (ERA) exercise.